CHAPTER 13

 construction service means a service that has as its objective the realization by whatever means of civil or building works, based on Division 51 of the United Nations Provisional Central Product Classification (CPC);

-in writing or written means any worded or numbered expression that can be read, reproduced and may be later communicated.
-It may include electronically transmitted and stored information;
+in writing or written means any worded or numbered expression that can be read, reproduced and may be later communicated, and may include electronically transmitted and stored information;

 limited tendering means a procurement method whereby the procuring entity contacts a supplier or suppliers of its choice;